BekithembaMrwetyana/Digital-Portfolio/README.md

 ### 🌟 STAR Reflection

-- **S** – I engaged with the *Career Development* section on Blackboard, which emphasized understanding my goals, values, and strengths through reflective exercises, SMART goal-setting, and career planning strategies.
+- **S** – I engaged with the *Career Development* section on, which emphasized understanding my goals, values, and strengths through reflective exercises, SMART goal-setting, and career planning strategies.
 - **T** – I needed to develop a career development plan that aligns with my core values and long-term aspirations.
 - **A** – I identified my values (growth, creativity, freedom), outlined SMART goals, and explored possible career paths like software development and web development.
 - **R** – I now have a personalized, realistic, and motivating career roadmap and I’ve started identifying opportunities (like internships) that match this path.